Hall Sensor Sequence Calibration of BLDC Motor

 The target model runs the motor at a low speed (10 RPM) in open loop and performs V/f control on the motor.
 At this speed, the

 When the rotor reaches the open-loop position zero, it aligns with the phase a-axis of the stator.
-At this position (corresponding to a Hall state), the six-step commutation algorithm energizes the next two phases of the stator winding, so that the rotor always maintains a torque angle (angle between rotor d-axis and stator magnetic field) of 90 degrees with a deviation of 30 degrees.
+At this position (for the corresponding Hall state), the six-step commutation algorithm energizes the next two phases of the stator winding, so that the rotor always maintains a torque angle (angle between rotor d-axis and stator magnetic field) of 90 degrees with a deviation of 30 degrees.
+Refer to Six Step Commutation block and use the hall sequence obtained from this workflow.

 The Hall sequence calibration algorithm drives the motor over a full mechanical revolution and computes the Hall sensor sequence with respect to position zero of the rotor in open-loop control.